fishuke/getir-clone/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Contributing
+## contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+please make sure to update tests as appropriate.

-## License
+## license

 [MIT](https://choosealicense.com/licenses/mit/)